 - Verify that your syllabus is uploaded to the Syllabus section of your course.
 How to use the syllabus in Canvas.

-Update your syllabus face-to-face or online syllabus in Canvas to include the following statement:
+If you are planning to record your sessions, update your syllabus in Canvas to include the following statement:

 "In this class, software will be used to record live class lectures and discussions.
 As a student in this class, your participation in live class discussions will be recorded.
 These recordings will be made available only to students enrolled in the class, to assist those who cannot attend the live session or to serve as a resource for those who would like to review content that was presented.
 Students who prefer to participate via audio only will be allowed to disable their video camera so only audio will be captured.
 Please discuss this option with your instructor."